Tiagupt03/Zoom-Attendance-Calculator/README.md

 # Zoom Attendance Calculator

-Takes the zoom attendees list as input and using a python program calculates attendance corresponding to each unique credential.
+Takes the zoom attendees list as input and using a python program calculates attendance corresponding to each unique credentials.